freeCodeCamp/guide/src/pages/articles/certificates/add-placeholder-text-to-a-text-field/index.md

 ---
-title: Add Placeholder Text To a Text Field
+title: Add Placeholder Text to a Text Field
 ---
 Your placeholder text is what appears in your text input before your user has inputed anything.